 CRSB: Increased from a maximum of 2 weeks to as much as 4 weeks (an increase of 2 weeks).

 The benefit amounts paid on a weekly basis will stay the same, however, the benefits you may be eligible for has increased significantly.

 These changes to the program are expected to cost an additional $12.1 billion.

 What is the Canada Recovery Benefit?

 The Canada Recovery Benefit is a CERB transition program that provides income support to workers who do not qualify for employment insurance.

-The CRB launches on September 27, 2020, and will remain in place for one year.
+The CRB launched in early October (with benefits payable retroactively from September 27, 2020), and will remain in place for one year.

-Recipients of the CRB will get $400 per week for up to 26 weeks.
-The new CRB is expected to cost $22 billion.
+Recipients of the CRB will get $500 per week for up to 38 weeks.

 Related: $1250 CESB Benefits for Students

-The CRB has three different streams of benefits and each one has its qualifications criteria:
+The CRB has three streams of benefits, and each one has its qualifications criteria: